devonfw/mrchecker/example/README.md

 #### Commad Line Interface runners

-* *clirunners:* A ready to use test runnig and reporting bat files.
+* *clirunners:* A ready to use test running and reporting bat files.

 #### Commons